baeyun/documate/documate/docs/welcome.md

 > Note
 >
 > Documate doesn't generate docs or static content from code comments.
-Instead, you can copy and paste your code comments into Markdown with a few formattings and your docs should ready to get *documated*
+Instead, you can copy and paste your code comments into Markdown with a few formattings and your docs should ready to get *documated*.
+> Please read the [Components](/docs/components) section to enable Documate to render your docs properly.

 Without much further to say, [let's get started](/getting-started)!